thechrisoshow/gimme_status/README.markdown

 Gimme Status
 ============

-A trivial sinatra qpp that returns the status code you want.
+A trivial sinatra app that returns the status code you want.

 Run it with:
 	ruby gimme_status.rb